dusanlazic/fast/README.md

 1. Submitter script should have a function named `submit`.
 2. The `submit` function should take one parameter, `flags`, which is a list of flags (string values) for submission.
-3. The `submit` function should return two lists, the first one should be a list of accepted flags, and the second one a list of declined flags.
+3. The `submit` function should return two lists, the first one should be a list of accepted flags, and the second one a list of rejected flags.

 Here is an example of how a submitter script may look like: